Perfect long exposure with physical ND filters

 The exposure time used for LE of moving water depends on the speed of movement.
 This is my usual set of times:

-Unless it is dark, all three of these exposure times will let in far more light than the camera can normally accommodate even at high apertures, so Neutral Density (ND) filters are needed to reduce the amount of light from the scene, so that a correctly exposed long shutter speed can be used.
+Unless it is dark, all three of these exposure times will let in far more light than the camera can normally accommodate even at high apertures, so Neutral Density (ND) filters are needed, acting like sunglasses to reduce the amount of light from the scene, so that a correctly exposed long shutter speed can be used.

 Working with ND filters

-After a while, I realized that the same numbers kept coming up under normal conditions.
-For a 2-minute exposure, the combination needed was: 1/640s (without filters) and 16 stops of ND for a bright day, 1/80s and 13 stops for a medium day, and 1/10 and 10 stops for a dull day.
+From the table it is clear that there are only two shutter speeds to remember for most normal conditions.
+For a 2-minute exposure, the combination needed (without filters) is: 1/640s and 16 stops of ND for a bright day, and 1/80s and 13 stops for a overcast day.
 This is easy to remember, or at least to remind yourself of before starting the session.
-The green rectangle shows where in the table these values are.
 For a 4 minute LE, halve the shutter speed.
 For a 1 minute LE, double the shutter speed.

 ND filters are available in several formats.
 Traditionally, 100mm square or oblong filters were used in a slide-in holder that screws or is otherwise mounted onto the lens (often known as the Lee system).
 I started this way, with 150mm filters on a Nikon 14-24 lens.
 The setup was embarrassingly giant, and always attracted unwanted attention wherever I was working.